 Sports BriefsRHYTHMIC GYMNASTICS

-Son plans to travel to Russia after the competition in Uzbekistan to prepare for the FIG World Cup in Minsk, Belarus, slated to start on May 20.
+Son plans to travel to Russia for training to prepare for the World Cup competition that takes place in Pesaro, Italy, starting on April 1.

 By Choi Hyung-jo

 ORLANDO, Fla. - Jason Day turned his fortunes at just the right time Sunday by making a 12-foot birdie putt and then saving par from just under 100 feet away in a bunker to win the Arnold Palmer Invitational.

 It was another great moment for Palmer, the 86-year-old tournament host who watched it unfold on the 18th green.

 Day closed with a 2-under 70 for a one-shot victory over Kevin Chappell, who looked as if he might finally win in his 150th start on the PGA Tour.
 Chappell didn’t flinch the entire back nine until his tee shot was buried in deep rough on the 18th, forcing him to lay up.
 He hit wedge to 25 feet and was ready to putt when he heard the big roar when Day made birdie on the 17th to tie for the lead.
 AP